Progeria: Pathophysiology

+A subset of progeria patients with heterozygous mutations of LMNA have presented an atypical form of the condition, with initial symptoms not developing until late childhood or early adolescence.
+These patients have had longer lifespans than those with typical-onset progeria.
+This atypical form is extremely rare, with presentations of the condition varying between patients with even the same mutation.
+The general phenotype of atypical cases is consistent with typical progeria, but other factors (severity, onset, and lifespan) vary in presentation.

 Lamin A

 Lamin A is a major component of a protein scaffold on the inner edge of the nucleus called the nuclear lamina that helps organize nuclear processes such as RNA and DNA synthesis.

 Prelamin A contains a CAAX box at the C-terminus of the protein (where C is a cysteine and A is any aliphatic amino acids).
 This ensures that the cysteine is farnesylated and allows prelamin A to bind membranes, specifically the nuclear membrane.
 After prelamin A has been localized to the cell nuclear membrane, the C-terminal amino acids, including the farnesylated cysteine, are cleaved off by a specific protease.
 The resulting protein, now lamin A, is no longer membrane-bound and carries out functions inside the nucleus.

 In HGPS, the recognition site that the enzyme requires for cleavage of prelamin A to lamin A is mutated.
 Lamin A cannot be produced, and prelamin A builds up on the nuclear membrane, causing a characteristic nuclear blebbing.
 This results in the symptoms of progeria, although the relationship between the misshapen nucleus and the symptoms is not known.

 A study that compared HGPS patient cells with the skin cells from young and elderly normal human subjects found similar defects in the HGPS and elderly cells, including down-regulation of certain nuclear proteins, increased DNA damage, and demethylation of histone, leading to reduced heterochromatin.
 Nematodes over their lifespan show progressive lamin changes comparable to HGPS in all cells but neurons and gametes.
 These studies suggest that lamin A defects are associated with normal aging.